 If you still don’t have one but you’d like to try this style of painting, you can use an old credit or gift card.
 It can create similar or even the same effects as the painting knife.

-This is one of my all-time favorites to use with acrylic paint.
+This is one of my all-time favorites to use for acrylic painting techniques.
 It’s amazing because:

 - It’s cheap